Pauly-D/ekf/README.md

 # Extended Kalman Filter

-This [Extended Kalman Filter](https://en.wikipedia.org/wiki/Extended_Kalman_filter#Predict) was used to fuse GPS and IMU sensor data using Bayesian estimation.
+This [Extended Kalman Filter](https://en.wikipedia.org/wiki/Extended_Kalman_filter#Predict) was used to fuse GPS and IMU sensor data in a recursive 'predictor-corrector' framework based on Bayesian inference methods that are optimal in the sense that the least squares error of the state estimate is minimized.
 This was done on an industrial power line robot used to inspect entire spans of electrical lines in an autonomous way.
 The novelty in the problem comes from the inability to use magnetometer data to reduce drfit in the accelerometer estimates as a result of high current carrying wires.

 Parameters estimated were: